A Self-Tuning Impedance-based Interaction Planner for Robotic Haptic Exploration: Experiments and Results

 \subsection{Algorithm scalability}

 In the third experiment, the robot performed an exploration task in two other mazes.
 The maze designs were different from the one in the first experiment in order to show the scalability of the proposed method.
 When a robot performs tasks in unstructured environments or pHRC scenarios, a robot's work space is expected to have a wide variety of environmental models.
-Therefore, it is desirable for a robot to be capable of performing the task despite various changes of the environment model.
-The different mazes employed in this experiment represent a diversity of environmental models.

-As shown in Fig. \ref{Exp3_fig1} and \ref{Exp4_fig1}, the results of this experiment showed that the proposed planner with self-tuning impedance method can successfully perform the exploration tasks regardless of its variance in the environmental model.
-In the first column, the maze paths and the robot's trajectory are plotted.
-It can be seen that the trajectory was adapted for each maze and the robot was following with $\Delta{\bm{x}_{\textrm{max}}}\approx0.04~m$ in \textit{maze~2} and $\Delta{\bm{x}_{\textrm{max}}}\approx0.06~m$ in \textit{maze~3}.
+Therefore, it is desirable for a robot to be capable of performing the task despite various changes of the environment model as the maze was reconstructed in multiple ways.
+As shown in Figs. \ref{Exp3_fig1} and \ref{Exp4_fig1}, the results of this experiment showed that the proposed planner with self-tuning impedance method can successfully perform the exploration tasks regardless of its variance in the environmental model.
+In the left side of the figures, the maze paths and the robot's trajectory are plotted.
+It can be seen that the trajectory was adapted for each maze and the robot was following with $\Delta{\bm{x}_{\textrm{max}}}\approx0.04$~m in \textit{maze~2} and $\Delta{\bm{x}_{\textrm{max}}}\approx0.06$~m in \textit{maze~3}.
 The right part of the figure shows four frames of the real robot's behavior and its 3D visualization enriched with information about its desired pose planned by the interaction planner (green dot), and about the stiffness ellipsoid that was changing its shape/direction accordingly.